Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.11.24 (BR)
+- Transport troop equipment is now displayed on the right side panel.

 2024.11.23 (BR)
 - Unclean Colony Icon gives more choice.
 - Fixed Smart spending not building enough factories.
+- The mouse event is now propagated up to the sprites.

 2024.11.23 (Xilmi)
 - Make AI aware of amount of capturable techs.